unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Introduction
 Make public one or more explicit values of your UNIK Name.
 This value will appear in "explicitValue" property of your UNIK.
 Duplicate explicit values will be removed.
 In case of several explicitValues disclosed, the first value of "explicitValues" property will be used as default.
-If a @unikname is provided, --explicitValue flag can be ommited, the @unikname will be taken as explicit value.
+If a @unikname is provided, --explicitValue flag can be omitted, the @unikname will be taken as explicit value.

 #### Parameters

 - `-e, --explicitValue`: Explicit values to disclose.
 Must match the UNIK Name of the token.
 - `--fee` : Specify a dynamic fee in satoUNS.
 Defaults to `100000000 satoUNS = 1 UNS`.
-- `-f, --format` {json|yaml, json}: Specify how to format the output [json|yaml].
+- `-f, --format` `{json|yaml, json}`: Specify how to format the output [json|yaml].
 Default to Json.
 - `--no-check`: Allow @unikname disclose without user confirmation.

 Some [global parameters](#global-parameters) may apply to this command.